 9. Don’t overdo it.

 Running on sand is strenuous, so don’t expect your dog to be able to fetch as long as he can at the dog park.
-And start slow, giving him time to warm up to avoid a muscle pull.
+And start slow.
+Giving him time to warm up could help avoid a muscle pull.

 10. Rinse thoroughly.